Big-Edge2297/homie-dashboard/README.md

 <summary>Standalone Installation (without HACS)</summary>

 1. Copy homie-dashboard.html and config.js into your HA config/www/ folder
-2. Access it in a browser at http://YOUR_HA_IP:8123/local/homie-dashboard.html or create a dashboard in HA like in Step 4 above with but use /local/homie-dashboard.html
+2. Access it in a browser at http://YOUR_HA_IP:8123/local/homie-dashboard.html or create a dashboard in HA like in Step 4 above and use /local/homie-dashboard.html
 3. Follow step 5 to configure your config.js file

 </details>